JohnDeere/JDLinkMachineDataAPI-OAuth2-CSharp-Example/README.md

 * Once in the browser you will need a few things (Alternative option: update appsettings.json file directly)
   * A ClientId and Secret from your application on https://developer.deere.com
 * Add Scopes
-  * Insert scopes, for example org1 org2.
+  * Insert scopes, for example eq2 offline_access.
 Can also be found under JDLink Machine Data API Documentation section within [https://developer.deere.com](https://developer.deere.com/) for each endpoint.

 ## How to start this project
 * Clone this repository: